-- Utilize technology to optimize the medication use system. - Discuss benefits and challenges to implementing pharmacy policies and procedures. - Discuss coordination of pharmacy services in the clinic setting, including personnel and resources involved. - Identify pharmacy service problems and/or medication safety issues.
+- Utilize technology to optimize the medication use system such as electronic prescribing platforms. - Discuss benefits and challenges to implementing pharmacy policies and procedures. - Discuss coordination of pharmacy services in the clinic setting, including personnel and resources involved. - Recognize and address potential pharmacy service problems or medication safety concerns.